|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 If any change or error in the records of TFFR or any participating employer or error in any calculation results in a member receiving more or less in benefits than the member is entitled to receive, the Fund will correct the error and adjust the benefit.

 Direct deposit (electronic fund transfer) is the required method of payment for new retirees.
 It is a safe, fast, and cost effective method of receiving your monthly benefit.
 Direct deposit guarantees that your annuity check is deposited to your checking or savings account on the first working day of every month.
-It also eliminates problems with lost or misplaced checks.
+It also eliminates problems with lost checks.

 Retirement benefits are taxable as ordinary income under both federal and state law.
 Taxable and nontaxable portions of the annuity are calculated according to a formula provided by the Internal Revenue Service.
 Under the IRS Simplified General Rule, only a small fraction of each monthly benefit payment may be nontaxable.
 The balance of the benefit is immediately taxable.
 When you have recovered the previously taxed contributions by way of monthly exclusion, 100% of your benefit becomes taxable.
 You may choose to have federal and North Dakota state income tax withheld from your monthly benefit by filing a W-4P tax form.